 Otero County encompasses nearly 4.3 million acres, of which 68 percent of the land is owned by the U.S. government and 10 percent is owned by the State of New Mexico.
 Land ownership in Otero County influences the economy of the county.
 In 2017, about 61 percent of all workers in the county were employed in the Private sector, while nearly 37 percent were employed in Government and government enterprises (NMSU 2019).
 Within the private sector, retail trade, health care and social assistance were the greatest sources of employment in the county.
 In the public sector, military and local government were the largest employers in the county.
-Active-duty military employment accounted for nearly 15 percent, and local government approximately 13 percent of total employment.
-Federal civilian jobs comprised 6 percent of the work force, and State government employed nearly 3 percent (NMSU 2019).
-Holloman Air Force Base provides a large employment in 2019 in Otero County was 11,947 with a total of 952 employer establishments.
+Active-duty military employment accounted for nearly 15 percent, and local government approximately 13 percent of total employed nearly 3 percent (NMSU 2019).
+Holloman Air Force Base provides a large employment base for the county and the majority of jobs within the public sector of the economy.
+Total employment in 2019 in Otero County was 11,947 with a total of 952 employer establishments.
 The median household income (2015-2019) in Otero County was \$41,988.